Why? (Bronski Beat song)

 "Why?" is a song by British synth-pop band Bronski Beat, released as the second single from their 1984 album The Age of Consent.

 The song, recorded at RPM Studio in New York City and mixed at Townhouse Studios in London, pursued an energetic musical formula, while the lyrics focused more centrally on anti-gay prejudice.
 The song opens with a questioning vocal by frontman and vocalist Jimmy Somerville and the shattering of breaking glass.
 It was the trio's second top 10 success in the UK, throughout Europe and in Australia and is today considered a popular gay anthem.

-Single cover
+Release

-The drawing for the single cover, of a man with his head in his hands, was drawn for the band by Glasgow artist Robert McAulay, who was associated with the band at the time.
+"Why?" was released as a single in September 1984 by both Forbidden Fruit and London Records, with "Cadillac Car" included as its B-side.
+The song debuted at No. 4 on Music & Medias European Airplay Top 50 chart, which was the highest debut on that chart until Madonna's 1987 single, "Who's That Girl".

 Reception

 Reviewing the song for Melody Maker, Adam Sweeting described it as "all rather twisted and tragic, especially when sung by those painfully keening vocals (the song is dedicated to murdered gay playwright Drew Griffiths).
 Like Soft Cell before them, the Bronskingtons suit this frugal format better than most, basically because they've had the guts to go the whole hog".
 Sweeting adds that "what would be predictable electroboredom in more ineffectual outfits here takes on the status of obsession, building busily towards a tense and involving climax".